Senior Safety: Ways to keep a loved one safe from a potentially devastating fall

 If your relative lives in her home, an apartment or a senior facility, the following home-safety tips from the National Center for Injury Prevention and Control can help prevent falls.- Remove tripping hazards from walkways and stairs.
 These include electrical and phone cords, newspapers, shoes, clothes, etc. Put nonslip treads on wooden stairs and handrails on stairs and hallway walls.

-- Keep plants, coffee tables and other low items out of routinely traveled routes.
 Get rid of area rugs, or secure them with slip-resistant rubber pads and double-sided tape.
 Tack down any loose carpeting.

-- Put non-slip mats or strips of anti-slip tape in baths and showers, and on any floors exposed to water.
+Loose carpet edges and unsecured area rugs are major causes of falls in the home.
+Be sure to tack or tape them down. (photo by wavebreakmedia) - Put non-slip mats or strips of anti-slip tape in baths and showers, and on any floors exposed to water.
 Install grab bars in tubs and showers and next to the toilet.

-- Consider a raised toilet seat with arms that fits over an existing toilet, as well as a sturdy, secure plastic seat and handheld nozzle for the shower.
+To guard against falls in the bathroom, install grab bars beside the toilet and in the shower, and use anti-slip tape or mats in the tub or shower. (photo by Prasit Rodphan) - Consider a raised toilet seat with arms that fits over an existing toilet, as well as a sturdy, secure plastic seat and handheld nozzle for the shower.

 - Put high-wattage bulbs in light fixtures, and nightlights in halls, bedrooms and bathrooms.
 Install illuminated light switches and hang lightweight curtains or shades in any window that produces a glare.